Director: Peter Ash, M.D.

 Fellows participate in training other professionals and in helping train psychiatry and child psychiatry residents who rotate through the program.
 Finally, fellows are responsible for running some seminars on forensic psychiatry for general psychiatry residents.

-The staff currently consists of one full-time forensic psychiatrist at Grady and seven additional forensic psychiatrists who supervise at the other site placements (inpatient forensic, sex offender treatment clinic, etc.), and a number of forensic psychiatrists in private practice.
+The staff currently consists of one full-time forensic psychiatrist at Grady, eight additional forensic psychiatrists who supervise at the other site placements (inpatient forensic, sex offender treatment clinic, etc.), and a number of forensic psychiatrists in private practice.
 The Director is Board-certified in child and adolescent psychiatry.
-Additional staff includes several psychologists, a social worker, and consulting attorneys.
+Additional staff includes a forensic neuropsychologist. several psychologists, a social worker, and consulting attorneys.

-The anticipated annual PGY5 salary for 2011-12 is $57,000.
+The anticipated annual PGY5 salary for 2014-15 is $63,000.
 Fellows receive the standard benefit package associated with being a house officer at Emory.
 In addition, benefits include travel support to the annual AAPL meeting and various regional meetings and the expenses of taking the annual review course in forensic psychiatry given in conjunction with the annual AAPL meeting.
+Fellows are provided with a laptop computer to use during their fellowship.